anu-sin-theta/Maths-of-python/README.md

 Well, I'm also wondering as you are, that I used to push these code-snippets, I was cleaning the unmaintained repositories, and decided not to delete this one as this reflects my journey so far.
 And hoping one day my daughter will fork this 😲. please ignore any mistakes in codebase.
 I was a little dragon then......jai shree ram

+and it's 2024, October, I gain came here to delete unused repos, and leaving this again my little princess.